 If you can afford to make a lump sum payment towards your mortgage, it will mean that you won’t be making any more monthly payments.
 That means that you’ll have a lot of extra money in your pocket at the end of the month.
 You can put that money toward retirement, or starting a small business – or anything you’d like.

 2. Stop Paying Interest

 When you make a mortgage payment, you aren’t just paying back your loan.
 You’re also paying interest on the remaining balance of your loan.
 Interest payments can add up over the years.
 If you pay off your mortgage early, you’ll save thousands of dollars in interest payments.

 Once you pay off your mortgage, you will have 100 percent equity in your home.
 You can use that equity to get a home equity line of credit, or HELOC, in case of future emergencies.
 Just remember that getting that line of credit isn’t immediate and you may need to wait before the funds come through.

 If you tend to be a big spender, then it might be to your benefit to pay off your mortgage as soon as you have the money.
 For some people, leaving money sitting in a bank account is just too much of a temptation – they can’t resist burning through it.
 If that sounds like you, you might be better off putting the money towards your mortgage right away.

 5. Get Peace of Mind

-The Downsides of Paying Off Your Mortgage Early
+Cons of Paying Off Your Mortgage Early

 1. You’ll Use Up Your Savings

 Using your savings to pay off your mortgage can put you in a vulnerable position.
-Experts recommend that everyone build up a 12-month emergency fund that can cover your full household expenses for a year.
+Experts recommend that everyone build up a 12-month emergency fund that can cover their full household expenses for a year.
 Unless your savings are extensive, paying off your mortgage early will probably tap into that fund.